xLeDocteurx/vue-avataaars/README.md

 #### Roadmap to 0.0.1 and NPM
 - Basic Avataaars component with all the svg assets.
+- Random avatar generation if no options is passed to the Avataaars component.

 #### Roadmap to 0.1.0
 - Feed the Avataaars component with a hash to procedurally generate an avatar.